-Planning Suggestion: For taxpayers who are owners of closely-held corporations or a corporation that was converted to an S corporation, there are some planning opportunities available in light of the lower dividend tax rates.
+Planning Suggestion: For taxpayers who are owners of closely-held corporations or a corporation that was converted to an S corporation, there are some planning opportunities.
 Your client service professional can be consulted for further guidance.

 Tax-Free Rollover Into Specialized Small Business Investment Companies